adam0thman/mindyourown-blog/about.md

 ---
 layout: page
-title: About
+title: About Us
 permalink: /about/
 ---

-Some information about you!
+Some information about you!Hello peop

 ### More Information